Skip to main content

 • Note: this field will appear only when Bearer Token is selected in the Authorization Type field.

-• Username: The authorization username that is used to generate a Bearer Token for the API request.
+• Username: The authorization username that is used to generate a Bearer Token for the API request, or for Basic Authorization.

-• Password: The authorization password that is used to generate a Bearer Token for the API request.
+• Password: The authorization password that is used to generate a Bearer Token for the API request, or for Basic Authorization.

 • Login URL: The URL of the authorization login to be called to generate a Bearer Token just prior to the API request.